on April 29, 2021 (last modified on May 13, 2022) • 17 minute read

 In eCommerce, the formula is the same.
 But visitors represent those who visited the company’s website.
 If you received 500 customers and 50 of them bought in a single day, your conversion rate is 10%.
 Due to its versatility, the conversion rate is one of the essential sales productivity indicators.”

-Another popular metric to track is average deal size.
+Another popular metric to track using a sales dashboard software is average deal size.

 “The average ticket size is one of the most critical sales indicators for evaluating the performance of your company,” says Timothy Robinson of inVPN.
 “The idea is to measure the operation of the business more broadly and identify everything that needs improvement.
 In many cases, its purpose is to understand sales dynamics from three different points of view: the seller, the customer, and the sale.
 When the company directs this calculation to customers, it can understand how many times a consumer buys.
 And, as a result, discover how it can offer differentiated service to increase your satisfaction.